saberkid/Modified-MNIST-Classifier/README.md

 ### imager.py
 Visualize image after each layer.
 ### divider.py
-divide traning set into train and validation set.
+Divide training set into training and validation set.
 (0.8/0.2 by default)